Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 The huge earthquake of 1755 made the village feel strong, knocking down parts of the wall, as well as some temples and buildings, and altered unfortunately some aspects of the layout and the Arab and medieval.

-Obidos as a used has a wedding gift from D. Dinis to his wife D. Isabel, the village became part of the Casa das Rainhas, only extinct in 1834, and most of the Portuguese Queen passed through it, leaving great benefits.
+Obidos has a used has a wedding gift from D. Dinis to his wife D. Isabel, the village became part of the Casa das Rainhas, only extinct in 1834, and most of the Portuguese Queen passed through it, leaving great benefits.

-Belem or Bethlehem a district to the west of central Lisbon, a must of Lisbon that combines historic monuments, fascinating museums and very attractive gardens, all of which line the cooling waters of the Tejo Estuary.
+monuments, fascinating museums and very attractive gardens, all of which line the cooling waters of the Tejo Estuary.

 The place where of Lisbon’s shipyards and harbors, and from here Portuguese 15th century explorers discovered the sea routes to India, Africa and Brazil, commemorating this glorious past, funded by the vast wealth that flowed into Portugal from the colonies.

-Lisbon is defenitively one of the most beautiful cities in Europe.
+Lisbon is definitively one of the most beautiful cities in Europe.
 Its historic neighborhoods with narrow streets, alleys and belvederes between the districts of Alfama, Castelo and Mouraria, Bairro Alto, Chiado, Bica and Baixa, presents its visitors with a surprise at every corner.

 We want to you to understand the differences between the two as well as the Baixa de Lisboa in our tour.